 How To Choose An Office ChairUse Levels

-The next thing to consider as you’re winding your way through the maze of possibilities on your way to choosing the right ergonomic chair for you is how much time each day you’ll realistically spend in the chair.
+The next thing to consider as you wind your way through the maze of possibilities to choose the right ergonomic chair for you is how much time you’ll realistically spend in it each day.

 At the root, this is really about two things: the material that the base is made of and the upholstery.